Curriculum Overview 2023-24

 Our aim is to provide a broad and balanced curriculum, focused on maximising student potential and progress that allows all students to flourish and be the best they can become.

 On starting at Wellfield Academy every student is allocated a Personal Tutor and is placed into a tutor group.
-These tutor groups contain students from every year group and each group is a member of one of three houses; Campbell, MacArthur and Sharman.
+These tutor groups contain students from year 7 to 11 and each group is a member of one of three houses; Campbell, MacArthur and Sharman.
 Each house is led by a House Progress Lead and also has a dedicated Pastoral & Behaviour Manager (a non-teacher dedicated to wellbeing support).
-Year 7 have their own dedicated Pastoral & Behaviour Manager.
 Tutors and the House Progress Leads, together with our Head of Learning Support and Assistant Head with responsibility for Progress and Intervention ensure cross subject overview, interrogation and intervention on progress and learning matters for individuals.

 Current Key Stage 3

-In Year 7 and 8 students are taught in shared mixed attainment groupings for English, Maths, Science, Computing, Modern Languages - Spanish, History, Geography, Religious Studies and PE.
+In Year 7 and 8 children study English, Maths, Science, History, Geography, Religious Studies, Spanish, Computing, Art, Drama, Music, Technology and PE.
 A smaller group of students work together following the same curriculum with additional support focused on developing literacy and learner confidence.

 Current Key Stage 4

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications and continue to participate in a core PE programme.
-Some students take 3 separate Sciences (Biology, Chemistry and Physics) within their core subject time.
-Students choose at least 1 GCSE option from Geography, History and/or a Modern Foreign Language - Spanish from the English Baccalaureate (EBacc) suite of subjects and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art & Design, Computing, Food Preparation and Nutrition and Religious Studies and a Cambridge National in Sport Science.
+Some students take three separate Sciences (Biology, Chemistry and Physics) within their core subject time.
+Students choose at least one GCSE option from Geography, History and/or Spanish from the English Baccalaureate (EBacc) suite of subjects and up to two further GCSE options from either the EBacc subjects listed above or Art & Design, Computer science, Drama, Food Preparation & Nutrition, Music and Religious Studies and a Cambridge National in Sports Studies.

-All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PHSCE) on 5 collapsed curriculum days throughout the year.
+All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PSHCE) on five collapsed curriculum days throughout the year.
 At Key Stage 4 this includes elements of Religious Education.
+PSHCE is also threaded into the tutor and assembly programme taught throughout the academic year.

-We will undertake a Curriculum Review on an annual basis that will take into account Government legislation and the views of students, parents, the Governing Body and staff.
+We undertake a Curriculum Review on an annual basis that considers Government legislation and the views of students, parents, the Governing Body and staff.